Vectorized/multicaller/README.md

 The value is always the zero address outside a transaction.

-### MulticallerReader
+### LibMulticaller

-Library to read the `msg.sender` of the multicaller contract.
+Library to read the multicaller with sender contract.

 #### `multicallerSender`
 ```solidity
 function multicallerSender() internal view returns (address)
 ```
-Returns the address that called `aggregateWithSender` on the multicaller.
+Returns the address that called `aggregateWithSender` on the multicaller with sender contract.

 #### `sender`
 ```solidity
 function sender() internal view returns (address result)
 ```
-Returns the address that called `aggregateWithSender` on the multicaller, if `msg.sender` is the multicaller.
+Returns the address that called `aggregateWithSender` on the multicaller with sender contract, if `msg.sender` is the multicaller with sender contract.

 Otherwise, returns `msg.sender`.